jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 - the metaphysical idea existed in Nature, but not in human minds.
 It only existed in minds after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as Covid-19

-## Metaphysical Idea versus Physical Matter
+## The Superiority of the Metaphysical Over the Physical

 This strengthens the fact that physical things are tangible and perceivable through our five senses, while metaphysical things are perceivable through our intellect and feelings.